About Me

 Why Matatoa?

 Matatoa is the name of my beloved horse farm that my family and I call home.
-This farm was a dream in the making for a decade before we managed to make it a reality, to be honest it is still very much a work in progress.
+This farm was a dream in the making for over a decade before we managed to make it a reality, and to be honest it is still very much a work in progress.
 The word Matatoa is a Maori word that means fearless, courageous or unafraid which are all qualities we needed to take the chance to move here, leave my position as Clinical Manager of a large Children's Mental Health Organization, and build our lives.
 The Maoris are native New Zealanders, the original inhabitants of the country where I was born and to which I hold a deep affinity.
 Welcome to Matatoa!

 Will it be covered by my Insurance?